Sagebox/Sagebox-rs/README.md

 Sagebox is designed to provide a full range of graphics and GUI controls when you want them — and stay out of the way when you don’t.

-The image above shows various programs created with Sagebox — from simple visuals to full applications.
+The image above shows various programs created with Sagebox, from simple visuals to full applications.
 For most programs, graphics are generated with just a few lines of code, with some coming from more complex, larger-scale applications.

 <br />
 <br />